 If your home is more than seven to 10 years old, or if you live in an area where the weather has a profound effect on your roof, you might want to consider having it inspected.
 While this can be a costly repair, you may be able to have your insurance company pay for it if the damage was caused by hail or high winds.
-Call in a professional to take a look, and be on the lookout for scams when it comes to roofers, especially if they offer their services door-to-door or right after a big storm; you can go here for more information.

 The more eco-friendly your home is, the quicker it will likely sell.
 Go from room to room and make a note of things that can be upgraded on your end for a big payoff down the road.
 This might include installing energy-efficient appliances and lighting, creating a landscape that doesn’t need much water to thrive, and using solar panels to trap heat and energy.
 The ability to cut costs year-round will attract to buyers, and they’ll be much more willing to pay for it.

 There are many ways to make a room pop with personality, but one of the most cost-efficient is a simple can of paint.
 Changing the color of a room can really do wonders, especially if it’s on the small side; using light colors and painting the ceiling the same shade as the walls will help a room look much bigger.
 Cool, neutral colors like gray and blue tend to be very well received.